 Moving to the left-hand side of the Tarantula Nebula, one can see a bright open star cluster called NGC 2100, which displays a brilliant concentration of blue stars surrounded by red stars.
 This cluster was discovered by Scottish astronomer James Dunlop in 1826 while working in Australia, using his self-built 9-inch (23-cm) reflecting telescope.

 Obtaining this image was only possible thanks to the VST’s specially designed 256-megapixel camera called OmegaCAM.
-The image was created from OmegaCAM images through four different coloured filters, including one designed to isolate the red glow of ionised hydrogen.
+The image was created from OmegaCAM images through four different colored filters, including one designed to isolate the red glow of ionized hydrogen.